Greatness cannot be obtained; it is already within us. We simply must strip away the Ego and stand naked in our power. – James McCrae

 The Huffington Post describes James as the modern Eckhart Tolle.
 But I rather found him more like Lao Tzu with his brevity.
-His explanations are short and simple, which made the lessons easier to understand, but also engaging because he writes in conversational narrative.
+His explanations are short and simple, which made the lessons easier to understand, but also engaging because he writes in the conversational narrative.

-Since he had his self-realization while spending time alone in a Puerto Rican Island of Culebra, on the Flamenco beach, he widely used the ocean environment in his metaphors to relay what he learned.
+Since he had his self-realization while spending time alone in the Puerto Rican Island of Culebra, on the Flamenco beach, he widely used the ocean environment in his metaphors to relay what he learned.

 Let’s dive in!

 We are not our thoughts.
 We are the consciousness below the surface of mental activity.
 The mind is like rippling water on the ocean surface.
 It changes unpredictably and swirls with tide.
 The real me – and the real you – is the ocean from which these ripples arise.

 On the ocean surface, we can only see the rippling water.
 It is constantly changing and swirling with the tide.
 James compares these ripples to the thoughts in our head, the ego.
 And we are not these rippling thoughts.

 Who are we?
 We are the ocean from which these ripples arise.
 We are the consciousness, subconscious so to speak, from which the thoughts arise.
 Regardless of the behavior of the rippling thoughts on the surface, the water beneath it remains still.